jbreckmckye/nortis/README.md

 I figured I could break the problem into three smaller steps.

-First, I would write a prototype of my game in a high-level language I knew well.
-In this case JavaScript with HTML5 canvas.
-This would give me a skeleton of the eventual code.

-Second, I would rewrite this game as a native PC or Mac game, using C. That would allow me to learn the basics of the language by porting functions and systems from the JavaScript.

-Finally, I would port that game to the PlayStation 1.
-My game would already be written to work in C89, so the last step would just be to learn specifics of the PSOne.
+1. Write a prototype in a high level language, to figure out the basic Tetris program
+2. Port the prototype to a native PC/Mac game, learning C as I went along
+3. Port that C game again to the PSOne, using an open source SDK

 ## Part 1: JavaScript with HTML5 canvas

-Starting in JavaScript meant I could move quickly and build an idea of the overall approach.
-JS is a much more forgiving language than C, and relatively concise.

-I'd never actually written a Tetris game and it turns out there is some nuance to it.
-After researching the Tetris wiki (there is one) and things like 'wall kicks' and 'T spins' I had a pretty decent version of the game.
+I figured the best place to start was a prototype in JavaScript.
+JS is a very forgiving, concise language, and `<canvas>` gives us a very basic but accessible graphics API.

-Although I was working in JavaScript, I tried to avoid leaning on any higher level language features.
-I wanted the code to resemble what I would eventually be writing in C. That meant no object orientation, no functional programming or closures - a very simple and procedural style.
+Although I was working in JS, I tried to avoid leaning on any higher level language features.
+I wanted the port to C to be as straightforward as possible, so I stayed away from any functional programming, object orientation or dynamic typing.
+I stuck to a very procedural subset of JS, with mostly static memory.

+Writing the prototype took longer than I expected!
+There's actually some depth to Tetris mechanics, and it took some fair tweaking before the game felt 'right'.
+I was pleased with having something playable, but I was a long way from "Notris" on the PSX.

 (You can run the prototype in this project with `yarn dev-web`)

 ## Part 2: MacOS with C and SDL2

-I actually had an ulterior motive in this project: I wanted to finally learn C. As someone coming from much higher level languages I had something of an inferiority complex about it.
+I actually had an ulterior motive in this project: to finally learn C. As someone coming from much higher level languages I had something of an inferiority complex about it.
 C has an intimidating reputation and I feared horror stories of dangling pointers, misaligned bytes and the dreaded segfault.

 Actually, working in C was incredibly fun and I really fell in love with the simplicity of its mental model.
 You start from basic primitives like structs and bytes and build things up to create an entire working system.
-Like making a Big Mac from scratch, it feels empowering to know every part of it was your own effort - and it usually tastes better, too.
+A bit like cooking your own Big Mac from scratch, it feels empowering to know every part of it was your own effort - and it usually tastes better, too.

-The MacOS game took a few days to port, and I was very satisfied to finally have a native version running.
+The MacOS game took a few days to port, and I was very satisfied with my first C project.
+And I hadn't had a single segfault!

-One thing I haven't mentioned about PSX programming is the memory aspect.
-Obviously you don't have a lot of RAM (just 2MB on a consumer model).
-But you also don't really have a heap, as the `malloc` that ships with the runtime is completely broken.
-Unless you want to write your own allocator, PSX games stick to static memory, and I tried to do the same on MacOS.
+SDL2 was pretty easy to work with, but there were a few aspects that required me to allocate memory dynamically.
+This would be a no-no on the PlayStation, where the `malloc` provided by the PSX kernel doesn't even work properly.
+And the graphics pipeline would be a new experience entirely...

 ### Running it yourself